jalla2000/kamstrup-mqtt/README.md

 # kamstrup-mqtt
 Receives data from Kamstrup energy meter and sends it over MQTT

+WARNING: The serial connection seems unstable.
+It may be because the serial output from the kamstrup is not properly compatible with the NodeMCU serial port.
+The code should be tested with an MBUS-converter to make sure.

 Includes Makefile for building the sketch from a terminal (arduino-mk)

 To build: